elegant-scipy/elegant-scipy/markdown/ch4.markdown

                       main lobe (in the Fourier domain).
-A modern and flexible window function that is close to optimal for most applications is the Kaiser window---a good approximation to the optimal
+A modern and flexible window function that is close to optimal for most applications is the Kaiser window—a good approximation to the optimal
                       prolate spheroid window, which concentrates the
                       most energy into the main lobe.
 The Kaiser window can be tuned to suit the particular